supercharge/queue-datastructure/README.md

 ## Usage
 Using the queue data structure is pretty straightforward.
-The library exposes a `Queue` class and you need to create a queue instance.
+The library exposes a `Queue` class that you can use to create a queue instance.
 You can create a queue from existing data or an empty one:

 ```js
 const Queue = require('@supercharge/queue-datastructure')